ibm-mas/ansible-devops/docs/playbooks/backup-restore.md

 - [Visual Inspection](#backuprestore-for-visual-inspection)

 Creation of both **full** and **incremental** backups are supported.
-Backup and restore actions can be executed locally, or by generating **on-demand** or **scheduled** jobs that will allow the work to be performed on your OpenShift cluster using the [MAS CLI container image](https://github.ibm.com/ibm-mas/cli).

-!!! tip
 The backup and restore Ansible roles can also be used individually, allowing you to build your own customized backup and restore playbook covering exactly what you need.
 For example, you can only [backup/restore Manage attachments](../roles/suite_app_backup_restore.md).

 For more information about backup and restore for Maximo Application Suite, please refer to [Backing up and restoring Maximo Application Suite](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=administering-backing-up-restoring-maximo-application-suite) in the product documentation.

-Configuration
+Configuration - Storage
 -------------------------------------------------------------------------------

-### Storage

 | Envrionment variable                 | Required (Default Value)               | Description |
 | ------------------------------------ | -------------------------------------- | ----------- |